Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "Thank you." he said, agreeing that the escort seemed safest.

 The officer relaxed, and extended a hand, shaking Regaari's paw with a human's trademark firm grip, but not with their equally trademark crushing power.
 "Welcome aboard.
 I'm Lieutenant Ellen McDaniel, this ship's First Lieutenant.
-Captain Bathini apologizes for not meeting you in person---you come very highly recommended, but he does have a ship to run."
+Captain Bathini apologizes for not meeting you in person - you come very highly recommended, but he does have a ship to run."

 "Thank you." he repeated.
 "I completely understand."